lostcoin/BSC-contract/README.md

 The owner of this contract can then be transferred to a multi-signature wallet, so organization can control the wear factor together.

-Lost coin has been released on BSC and add 90% of total amount liquidity has been added into pancakeSwap,
+Lost coin has been deployed on Binance Smart Chain and add 90% of total amount liquidity has been added into [PancakeSwap](https://exchange.pancakeswap.finance/),

 Contract address: 0x865514DC562579d2e93B62800AdC080A60753438